sonamoo/logAnalysis/README.md

 # logAnalysis
-This python DB-API analyses the top four most viewed articles authors, and the day and the HTTP status error percentage.
+This python DB-API analyses large database with over a million rows.
+API analyses the top four most viewed articles authors, and the day and the HTTP status error percentage.

 ## How to run
 - [Install PostgreSQL](https://www.postgresql.org/download/macosx/)